School-of-Solana/program-sinh3ck/PROJECT_DESCRIPTION.md

 ### Additional Notes for Evaluators

-Unfortunately, I was not able to finish and deploy the frontend app.
-React is too much of a steep learning curve for the time I have left.
-I solely implemented a button to create a channel to ensure it successfully interacts with the solana program deployed on Devnet.
-A channel is successfully created.
+Unfortunately, I don't have more time to spend on this project to implement the last missing features on the frontend.
+Missing features on the frontend:
+- React to message
+- Reply to message